deliteser112/eclipse-platform-releng-buildtools/docs/first-steps-tutorial.md

     it is 8 characters or fewer), such as "EXAMPLE."
 You can also abbreviate the upper-case TLD name down to 8 characters.
 Refer to the [gTLD Registry
     Advisory: Correction of non-compliant ROIDs][roids] for further information.
+*   `--dns_writers` is the list of DNS writer modules that specify how changes to domains for the TLD are communicated to actual DNS servers.
+We use `VoidDnsWriter` in this case so as to not have to set up DNS.
+Typically one might use CloudDnsWriter (for Google Cloud DNS) or implement your own solution.

 ## Create a registrar